brucou/movie-search-app/article/article.md

 visualization the information about internal state updates, for the sake of readability.
 That naturally can be done, depending on the interest of the chart's target audience.

-For the purpose of this article, a state machine is a **data structure** comprising :
+For the purpose of this article, a state machine is a **data structure** comprising:
 - events
 - control states
 - an extended state variable
 - transitions between control states, mapped to actions to be executed as a result of an event triggering the transition

-The previous state machine is for instance represented in a [state machine library](https://github.com/brucou/state-transducer) as :
+The previous state machine is for instance represented in a [state machine library](https://github.com/brucou/state-transducer) as:

 ```javascript
 const movieSearchFsmDef = {